adamhartford/SignalRApplication/README.md

 * `bower install`
 * `dnx web`

 Browse to localhost:5000 and click the "Send Simple Message" button to invoke a SignalR server method.

 I'm using this project to demo [SwiftR](https://github.com/adamhartford/SwiftR "SwiftR"), a SignalR "client" for Mac/iOS.
+(And to get up to speed on .NET Core, etc.)